Daniel Biehl

 An Urban Art Project parking garage window installation in downtown Great Falls in the spring and summer of 2007, produced in collaboration with Julia M. Becker.

-Window installation featuring large metal dress and metal toothed necklace.
+Window installation featuring large metal dress and metal

 Fashion Statement, 2006